Effective October 1, 2018

 Additional information our Customers provide to us:

-In addition, our Customers may send additional information to us for fraud analysis or system abuse purposes.
+In addition, our Customers may send additional information to us for fraud analysis, system abuse purposes and to fulfil their own regulatory obligations and reasons of substantial public interest.
 For example, they may send us elements of your personal data that you have consented to being shared with us.
-They might also optionally provide us with information about the transaction you carry out on their site or app
+They might also optionally provide us with information about the transaction you carry out on their site or app.

 Information about our Customers: